- Ensure your NAME, EMAIL ADDRESS AND PHONE NUMBER are clearly listed at the top of the page.

 - Ensure CONSISTENT FORMATTING including font sizes, typefaces and punctuation.

 CAUTION!
-Be careful using the first resume layout you find on Google or templates from Microsoft Word.
+Be careful using the templates you find online or in Word/Pages.

 - Be sure to consider if they are a good fit for your level of education and experience.